Get insider access

 4. Best Lower Mid-Range Headset For Xbox Series X/S

-The best wireless headset for Xbox Series X in the lower mid-range we've tested is the Razer Kaira Pro Wireless.
+The Razer Kaira Pro Wireless is the best wireless headset for Xbox Series X|S we've tested in the lower mid-range price category.
 Unlike the SteelSeries Arctis Nova 7X Wireless, these headphones have an integrated Xbox Wireless design, ensuring low latency while eliminating the use of a dongle or transmitter.
 They also have a companion app within the Microsoft store, and you can fine-tune their sound to your liking through your console.
+Their default sound profile is uneven, though.
+They deliver a lot of extra boom, which can help emphasize action-packed scenes, but this added bass also muddies dialogue and instruments.
+Their mic delivers excellent recording quality, so your voice is clear to teammates and enemies alike.
+It can also separate your voice from background noise well.

 These well-built over-ears are comfortable enough for long gaming marathons and last over 19 hours continuously.
 If you don't want to stress about battery life, it's worth checking out the HyperX Cloud Alpha S instead.
 These are wired headphones that are more comfortable.
 They also have a bass slider on each ear cup, so you can easily adjust the bass to suit your tastes.
 However, their mic has a worse recording quality.